DrJieTao/classification_agent/restaurant_evidences/case_7.md

 ## Agent Execution Plan (incl. planned steps)
+**Updated**

-- Identify common characteristics of reviews where 'anecdotes/miscellaneous' is missed (False Negatives).
+- Identify common characteristics of reviews where 'anecdotes/miscellaneous' is missed.
-- Analyze the 'review_agent_feedback' for patterns and insights into the types of errors occurring.
+- Analyze the review text and predicted aspects for false negatives related to 'anecdotes/miscellaneous' to identify patterns in the model's errors.
-- Investigate whether the model is overly focused on explicit keywords for 'anecdotes/miscellaneous' and failing to capture implicit mentions.
+- Investigate the training data to determine if there is sufficient representation of 'anecdotes/miscellaneous'.
-- Examine the training data for 'anecdotes/miscellaneous' to assess its diversity and representation.
+- Examine the prompt used for aspect extraction to see if it adequately covers 'anecdotes/miscellaneous'.
-- Generate new prompt-tuning examples that specifically address the identified weaknesses in detecting 'anecdotes/miscellaneous'.
+- Generate new prompt-tuning examples specifically for 'anecdotes/miscellaneous' to improve the model's ability to identify this aspect.
 - Evaluate the performance of the model after prompt tuning on a held-out dataset.
+- Investigate why 'price' is not being identified at all.
+- Analyze the training data for 'price' to determine if it is adequately represented.
+- Review the prompt for any biases that might prevent the identification of 'price'.
+- Generate new training examples for 'price' to improve coverage.

 ## AI-Generated Performance Summary